Financially reviewed by Patrick Flood, CFA.

 In my experience, instances of a 4% SWR being thrown around in the context of FIRE discussions seem to take the 4% rule at face value and completely ignore the aforementioned specifics I’ve mentioned here in regards to inflation, sequence risk, and lower future expected returns.
 I can’t really blame them; the term “the 4% rule” sounds like you can use it reliably without any further digging.
 Again, sort of a misnomer.

 It’s not all bad news, though; remember that sequence risk can also have an upside.
 It’s just that we have to prepare for the downside.
 Hope for the best but prepare for the worst.
+The risks of choosing a retirement withdrawal rate estimate are asymmetrical.
+The consequences of outliving your retirement savings are far greater than those of accidentally saving too much.
 These points illustrate the importance of always having an emergency fund so that you don’t have to tap the portfolio for expenses during severe market downturns.

 I noted above that a decent rule of thumb is to drop the withdrawal rate by half a percent for every additional 10 years of retirement.
 That is, if one plans to use a 4% SWR when retiring at 60, they might want to use 3.5% if retiring 10 years earlier at 50.
 Bengen himself showed in his follow-up paper in 1996 that a 45-year retirement had a SWR of 3.5%.
 Here’s that illustration adapted by Kitces: